AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/experience-audit-dashboard.md

 * **[View slowest pages](#view-slowest-pages)**
 * **[View full report](#view-full-report)**

+In addition to the summary presented in the details of a pipeline run, you can also directly access the full results of the audit by using the **Reports** tab of the Cloud Manager dashboard to access [the full report](#view-full-report) directly.

 >[!TIP]
 >
 >The following sections describe how to view the results of the Experience Audit.
 >
->* If you would like details on how the audit, please see the section [Experience Audit Evaluation Details.](#details)
+>* If you would like details on how the audit works, please see the section [Experience Audit Evaluation Details.](#details)
+>* If you would like to know how to run an experience audit on demand, please see the section [On-Demand Audit Reports.](#on-demand)
 >* If you experience issues with the audit, please see the section [Experience Audit Encounters Issues.](#issues)
 >* For general performance tips, please see the section [General Performance Tips.](#performance-tips)